 Hello, and welcome to the photographs in the shoebox podcast with me, Sue Kennedy.
 Today I wanted to chat about the photos to capture of your 6 month baby.
 I’m coming at this from the perspective of you photographing your own baby at home, rather than what would be your experience in the studio.

-At home, you’ve got a little bit more flexibility about when you do the photoshoot.
+At home, you’ve got a little bit more flexibility about when you do the photos.
 You can do, more frequent shoots, to capture those key moments.

 Today I wanted to chat through the photo ideas to mark the six month old milestone of your baby.
 It’s likely at this stage, they are doing two things.